-Top 18 travel tips for Sydney, Australia is the the world’s sixth-largest country with an area of 7,617,930 square kilometres (2,941,300 sq mi), but a small population of just 26 million, mostly living in urbanised city.
+Top 18 travel tips for Sydney, Australia is the world’s sixth-largest country with an area of 7,617,930 square kilometres (2,941,300 sq mi), but a small population of just 26 million, mostly living in urbanized city.
 Canberra is the nation’s capital, while the largest city is Sydney, and other major cities are Melbourne, Brisbane, Perth, and Adelaide.
-The middle part of Australia are mostly inhabitant or very less density due to it’s 10 deserts hot climate and dry with little or no rainfall.
+The middle part of Australia is mostly inhabitant or has very less density due to its 10 deserts hot climate and is dry with little or no rainfall.
 All big cities are situated near the sea or 50 – 100 miles from the beach.

 Ten Australia deserts